 Our program was established in 1942 as one of the professional schools of the North Carolina Baptist Hospital (NCBH) and the Bowman Gray School of Medicine.
 Since then, Wake Forest Baptist Health has served as the program’s sponsor and the main clinical educational site for our students.

-For over 74 years, the nurse anesthesia program has been highly regarded for the exceptional quality of graduates, as well as for housing faculty of outstanding achievement and recognition, nationally and internationally.
+For almost 80 years, the nurse anesthesia program has been highly regarded for the exceptional quality of graduates, as well as for housing faculty of outstanding achievement and recognition, nationally and internationally.

 Why Choose Wake Forest?